rhysd/Dachs/next/docs/design/draft/module.md

 e.g.

 ```
 !!
-Import all names from DACHS_LIB_ROOT/std/array.dcs as 'array' namespace
+Import all names from DACHS_LIB_PATH/std/array.dcs into 'array' namespace
+import std.array

+!!
+Import and expose all names from DACHS_LIB_PATH/std/array.dcs
 import std.array.*

 !!
-Import 'Array' only from DACHS_LIB_ROOT/std/array.dcs with exposing
+Import and expose only 'Array' from DACHS_LIB_PATH/std/array.dcs
 import std.array.Array

 !!
-Import 'is_digit' and 'to_string' from DACHS_LIB_ROOT/std/numeric.dcs with exposing
+Import 'is_digit' and 'to_string' from DACHS_LIB_PATH/std/numeric.dcs with exposing
 import std.numeric.{is_digit, to_string}

 !!
 Import 'Blah' from local file './foo/bar.dcs'